apache/spark/docs/sql-programming-guide.md

 <div data-lang="java"  markdown="1">

-In cases that JavaBean classes cannot be defined ahead of time (for example, the structure of records is encoded in a string or a text dataset will be parsed and fields will be projected differently for different users), a `SchemaRDD` can be created programmatically with three steps.
+When JavaBean classes cannot be defined ahead of time (for example, the structure of records is encoded in a string, or a text dataset will be parsed and fields will be projected differently for different users), a `SchemaRDD` can be created programmatically with three steps.

 1. Create an RDD of `Row`s from the original RDD;
-2. Create the schema represented by a `StructType` matching the structure of `Row`s in the RDD created in the step 1.
+2. Create the schema represented by a `StructType` matching the structure of `Row`s in the RDD created in Step 1.
 3. Apply the schema to the RDD of `Row`s via `applySchema` method provided by `JavaSQLContext`.